 Skip to main content

-Aerial view of Yellowstone's Grand Prismatic Spring showing vibrant rainbow colours radiating from the deep blue centre through orange and yellow bacterial mats
+Aerial view of Yellowstone's Grand Prismatic Spring showing vibrant rainbow colors radiating from the deep blue center through orange and yellow bacterial mats

 United StatesUNESCO World Heritage Site